Weddings Parties Anything: Live performances and Christmas shows

-Renowned for their energetic live shows, Weddings, Parties, Anything. had a handful of live songs that were nearly always guaranteed to push the mosh pit into a frenzy, particularly "A Tale They Won't Believe", the story of Alexander Pearce, a cannibal in the convict days of Tasmania.
 Fans would traditionally have coins ready to throw at the band as they sang the chorus of "Ticket in Tatts", while shielding their eyes.
 This was in reference to the lyrics concerning being "ten cents short of a dollar".

 The legendary Christmas shows were held at the Central Club Hotel in Swan Street, Richmond in the lead up to Christmas Eve every year from the late 1980s to 1998.
 Due to their increasing popularity and live reputation as a band, the number of concerts increased as the years progressed, culminating with seven nights in a row for the last year, 1998.
 In the liner notes for the CD They Were Better Live, a live recording of the concerts from the final year, the bands main songwriter and singer Mick Thomas stated:

 "We could never seem to make up our minds when the Christmas shows started.
 We'd played there when the stage was facing east and when it faced north, right through to its final resting place looking west, up toward the Tennis Centre.
 We'd seen it re-carpeted, painted, renovated and re-named.
 The only thing that never seemed to change was the enormous pillar in the centre of the room.
 How people cursed that pillar, but it provided a convenient place to hide, to leave your drink or cigarettes, to meet someone.
 And in reality it was holding the whole place up."